phpMussel/Docs/readme.en.md

 ### 4. <a name="SECTION4"></a>EXTENDING PHPMUSSEL

 phpMussel is designed with extensibility in mind.
-Pull requests to any of the repositories at the phpMussel organisation, and [contributing](https://github.com/phpMussel/.github/blob/master/CONTRIBUTING.md) in general, are always welcome.
-However, if you need to modify or extend phpMussel in ways which aren't suitable for contributing back those particular repositories, that is definitely possible to do (e.g., for modifications or extensions which are specific to your particular implementation, which can't be publicised due to confidentiality or privacy needs at your organisational, or which might be prefereably publicised at their own repository, such as for plugins and new Composer packages which require phpMussel).
+Pull requests to any of the repositories at the phpMussel organisation, and [contributions](https://github.com/phpMussel/.github/blob/master/CONTRIBUTING.md) in general, are always welcome.
+However, if you need to modify or extend phpMussel in ways which aren't suitable for contributing back those particular repositories, that is definitely possible to do (e.g., for modifications or extensions which are specific to your particular implementation, which can't be publicised due to confidentiality or privacy needs at your organisation, or which might be preferably publicised at their own repository, such as for plugins and new Composer packages which require phpMussel).

 Since v3, all phpMussel functionality exists as classes, which means that in some cases, the [object inheritance](https://www.php.net/manual/en/language.oop5.inheritance.php) mechanisms provided by PHP could be an easy and appropriate way to extend phpMussel.